deanebarker/Denina-Sharp/README.md

     <p class="weather-data">The temp in Sioux Falls is 37.</p>

 Variables are volatile -- writing to the same variable multiple times simply resets the value each time.

+Trying to retrieve a variable before it exists will result in an error.
+To initialize variables to avoid this, use InitVar:

+    InitVar $myVar $myOtherVar

+To manually set a variable value, use SetVar.

+    SetVar $name Deane

+This sets the value of "$name" to "Deane."

 ## Extending Filters